 When the Chase Ink business credit cards first came out there was some initial skepticism.
 Are their rewards and benefits truly better than the other guys?
-After an exhaustive amount of research, I would have to conclude they are indeed the best.
+After an exhaustive amount of research, I would have to conclude they do hold their own with the competition.
 If you have had the opportunity to use any of the Chase Ink products to help fund your small business expenses, you’ll probably agree.

 Don’t have a LLC or corporation?
 You can still apply if you are an individual in business (a sole proprietor).
 When going that route, most use their SSN (instead of a TIN) and their legal name for their business name (unless they have a separate DBA).